A Mathematical Programming Approach for Integrated Multiple Linear Regression Subset Selection and Validation: Alternative solution procedure for infeasible problems

-Note that one of the simplest approaches to compare $S_\text{new}$, $S_\text{best}$, and all other subsets is to add penalty terms to the objective function based on diagnostic violations such as average p-values or number of insignificant variables.
-Before presenting the details of the alternative solution procedure, we first explain why the simple penalty approach may fail and the proposed procedure is needed.
+Note that one of the simplest approaches to comparing $S_\text{new}$, $S_\text{best}$, and all other subsets is to add penalty terms to the objective function based on diagnostic violations such as the average $p$-value or the number of insignificant variables.
+Before presenting the details of the alternative solution procedure, we first explain why the simple penalty approach may fail and why the proposed procedure is needed.
 First, the penalty approach cannot effectively reflect the overall development procedure of a linear regression model.
 In typical model development, explained in Section \ref{S:2}, we first establish a linear regression model with statistically significant coefficients.
 We then check the residual assumptions via diagnostics.
 That is, we should consider the residual assumptions after establishing a statistically significant model.
 This cannot be achieved with the simple penalty approach.
 Next, there exist non-trivial cases where the penalty approach may fail to select the better subset.
-The problem is discussed with the illustrative examples in Table \ref{table:Alt_example}.
+This problem is discussed with the illustrative examples presented in Table \ref{table:Alt_example}.